kingdomseed/jhp-portfolio/docs/GALLERY-DOCUMENTATION.md

 2. **During Runtime**: The `MasonryGrid` component loads this JSON file and uses the stored aspect ratios to correctly size each image.

+3. **Optimized Image Path Handling**: The system now uses the `getOptimizedImagePath` utility to ensure all images use optimized WebP versions when available.

-3. **Fallback System**: If metadata isn't found for an image (e.g., newly added image without running the generator), the component uses smart fallbacks:
+4. **Fallback System**: If metadata isn't found for an image, the component uses smart fallbacks:
+   - First checks metadata for the original path
+   - Then checks metadata for the optimized path
-   - Category-based defaults (portraits: 0.8, headshots: 1.0, etc.)
+   - Then uses category-based defaults (portraits: 0.8, headshots: 1.0, etc.)
    - Final fallback to 1.5 (standard landscape ratio)

 ### How Aspect Ratios Work